Top 8 signs it’s time for a final drive rebuild

 Persistent vibrations may require a complete overhaul or replacement.
 A rebuild could temporarily solve the problem, but a new final drive ensures all components are properly aligned, reducing the chance of recurring vibrations.

-The final drive in poor condition may make maneuvering challenging.
+The final drive in poor condition may make manoeuvring challenging.
 Difficulty in turning or controlling the machinery can signal that the final drive is struggling to distribute power effectively, often due to worn gears or failing hydraulics.

 Loss of control is a serious safety hazard on any job site.
 The decision to replace the final drive is the best way to restore full operational control and ensure safety, especially if the machine needs to operate in tight or hazardous areas.